 The mess you see behind me will be waiting there after a full day.
-I will be cleaning it as I make dinner, deal with after school snacks and homework while trying to get kids ready to go all the places.
+I will be cleaning it as I make dinner, deal with after-school snacks and homework while trying to get kids ready to go to all the places.

 Perhaps you will be too.

 Here’s to the moms who’ve already done all the things before 8:30 a.m.
 Who like me are rushing to their jobs because despite how we feel the day is just beginning.

 And here’s to the at home moms of littles who want to thwart your efforts to deal with this same mess even though you are home.

 We’re in the trenches here, my friends, so sometimes it looks like a bomb has gone off.

 I know this too shall pass, someday we’ll be sitting in our tidy kitchens or leaving a silent house.